joimb9064/EAI_project_problems/VRPTW-ACO-python/README.md

 python example1.py
 ```

-5) **Vitualization:** Download the html file in the html folder, then upload the csv file you wish to be processed.
+5) **Vitualization:** Download the html file in the html folder, then upload the csv file you wish to be processed from the csv folder of this project.
+Here are the exceptions applied in the html file.
+The file contains a lot of data, which for example A)The iterations where the Ants were not completed yet in converging a specific path.
+So the "Nodes Visited" here is set to minimum of 99 nodes.
+B) Applied Penalty is also present in the html functionality but literaly not displaying anything as of now since the Ants are very good in avoiding delivery after "Due Time".
+C) Which Vehicle Delivers on which "Customer No." or node can also be seen as part of the functionality of the post-processing html.